Deletion-contraction triangles for Hausel-Proudfoot varieties

 We call the dashed long exact sequence the $\Bet$ deletion-contraction sequence of $Y$.
 The terminology is motivated by the following special case:

-\begin{theorem} Let $\Gamma$ be a graph, $e$ a non-loop non-bridge edge, and $\eta$ chosen such that $\Bet(\Gamma)$ is smooth.
+\begin{theorem} Let $\Gamma$ be a graph, $e$ a non-loop edge, and $\eta$ chosen such that $\Bet(\Gamma)$ is smooth.
 Then there is a long exact sequence

-Moreover, the maps strictly preserve the weight filtration on each space (taking into account the Tate twist on the left-hand term). \end{theorem} Note that by Lemma \ref{lem:contractingbridges}, we can extend this statement to the case where $e$ is a bridge, by simply defining $\Bet(\Gamma \setminus e, \eta \setminus e)=\emptyset$. \begin{proof} Apply the $\Bet$ deletion-contraction sequence to $\bY = \Bet(\Gamma / e)$ and $\zeta = \eta_e$ as specified in Section \ref{sec:gammadelcon}.
+Moreover, the maps strictly preserve the weight filtration on each space (taking into account the Tate twist on the left-hand term). \end{theorem} \begin{remark} When we wish to highlight which edge of $\Gamma$ is in play, we may write $a^{\Bet}_e$ and $b^{\Bet}_e$. \end{remark} \begin{proof} Apply the $\Bet$ deletion-contraction sequence to $Y = \Bet(\Gamma / e)$ and $\zeta = \eta_{t(e)}$ as specified in Section \ref{sec:gammadelcon}.
 Lemmas \ref{lem:uncontract} and \ref{lem:deletionfromcontraction} give the desired identifications of the convolutions in the sequence with the stated spaces.
-The statement on weight filtrations holds for the long exact sequence of any pair of smooth algebraic varieties. \end{proof} When we wish to highlight which edge of $\Gamma$ is in play, we may write $a^{\Bet}_e$ and $b^{\Bet}_e$.
+The desired statement regarding weight filtrations follows from the fact that the long exact sequence of a pair respects mixed Hodge structures (see \cite[Prop.
+8.3.9]{D3}, or more explicitly \cite[Prop.
+5.4.6, 5.5.4]{PS}). \end{proof}